ahmedOpeyemi/typescript-express-boilerplate/README.md

     ```

 ## NPM Commands available
-1. `npm run build` - Transpiles the Typescript to the Javascript equivalent in the dist folder.
+1. `npm run build` - Transpiles the TS files to the JS equivalent in the dist folder.
-2. `npm run start` - Starts the app and runs it at the port defined.
+2. `npm run start` - Starts the app and runs it on the port defined.

 ## Using the boilerplate in VS Code